albar965/littlenavmap-manual/en/SEARCH.md

 ### Search Result Table View {#search-result-table-view}

 All selected elements in the table view will be highlighted on the map using a black/yellow circle.
 See [Highlights](MAPDISPLAY.md#highlights) for more information.
-Multi selection using `Shift-Click` or `Ctrl-Click` is possible.
+Multi selection using `Shift+Click` or `Ctrl+Click` is possible.

 ### Table View {#table-view}